sunpeter-onesignal/Data-Challenge/README.md

 One test has been provided as a way to check your formatting and simulate how we will be running tests when you submit your solution.
 We urge you to write your own additional tests here as well as for your own programming language. `run_tests.sh` should alert you if the directory structure is incorrect.

-  **Your submission must pass at least the provided test in order to pass the coding challenge**.
+  **Your submission must pass at least the provided test in order to pass the challenge**.

 ## FAQ
 [Back to Table of Contents](README.md#table-of-contents)

 Here are some common questions we've received.
-If you have additional questions, please email cc@insightdataengineering.com and we'll answer your questions as quickly as we can.
+If you have additional questions, please reach out via email.

-* *Which Github link should I submit?*
-You should submit the URL for the top-level root of your repository.
-For example, this repo would be submitted by copying the URL `https://github.com/InsightDataScience/my-cc-example` into the appropriate field on the application.
-Please do NOT try to submit your coding challenge using a pull request, which will make your source code publicly available.

 * *Do I need a private Github repo?*
 No, you may use a public repo, there is no need to purchase a private repo.
 You may also submit a link to a Bitbucket repo if you prefer.